 While I didn’t have much common ground with KJ, other than music, I had a few ideas on how to build the bridge quickly.
 But, first we had to get the location locked in and a detailed plan of how we were actually going to pull this all off.
 At first, I had planned to photograph KJ throughout the music venue, The Listening Room, which hosted the event, but the venue adorned all black walls and ceilings; a light-sucking negative space.
 Luckily, Fossil had setup a crazy cool Airstream trailer near the entrance of the venue as apart of their activation.
 Space was very limited, but I knew this was our only option.

 Although, I was told we would have nearly 20 minutes with KJ, I knew that was fairly unrealistic timeline for a celebrity.
 Therefore, we planned for 5 minutes.
-Along with my assistants, we developed a detailed process and map of how we were to photography KJ.
+Along with my assistants, we developed a detailed process and map of how we were to photograph KJ.

 Set 1: KJ to lean on the trailer, assistant hand hold a Profoto B10 at 4.5 Power modified with a 39" Elinchrom Rotalux Deep Octabox.